MrDanielHarka/note-app/docs/project/documentation.md

 **Sharing notes**

-The code is using the right note id during this which I get from a list where we can fin dall of the note id which has created by the user.
+The code is using the correct note id during this, which is specified from a list, where all of the note ids can be found, which was created created by the user.

 ```c#
 label1.ForeColor = Color.Green;